What to Expect

 A Typical Day

-We gather in the morning for what we call our Wake-up Discussions.
+We gather in the morning for what we call our Coffee Chats.
 Each morning a different faculty member reads briefly from a favored text, speaks about what they admire in the text, and then we have a lively discussion.
 These sessions are designed to awaken our literary minds as we prepare to go into our workshops.

-It should be noted that we limit our conference to 24 attendees.
+It should be noted that we limit our conference to no more that 32 attendees.
 The intimate nature of the St. Augustine Writers Conference means that participants get lots of attention and no one feels lost in the masses.
 Attendees will forge friendships and professional relationships that will last a lifetime.

 Each workshop is limited to no more than eight participants.
 These are manuscript-driven workshops.
 Participants receive via email a work booklet that includes all the manuscripts for their particular workshop.
 Attendees read the material prior to coming to the conference and write thoughtful margin comments as well as an evaluative summary about each selection in the work booklet.
 This prepares participants for the workshops discussions.
 Participants give the evaluated manuscripts back to their writers, so each writer leaves the conference with a compilation of thoroughly evaluated manuscripts.
 The workshops are lively, thought-provoking, helpful, and nurturing.
 Writers learn as much from the general discussions as they do from the session devoted to their own work (an hour for each manuscript) .